 From April 1998 to September 2017, Ms. Law joined Standard Chartered Bank with last position as the head of performance and analytics, commercial banking and transaction banking for Greater China and North Asia and Hong Kong where she was primarily responsible for the performance management for commercial banking and transaction banking businesses.
-From December 1995 to March 1998, Ms. Law served as a senior officer in finance division of the Hong Kong branch of China Construction Bank Corporation where she was primarily responsible for the financial accounting, management and statutory reporting, planning and budgetary control, system development, taxation and risk management accountant where she was responsible for performing analytical review, rendering assistance to the enforcement of internal control, formulating financial reports and budgets.
+From December 1995 to March 1998, Ms. Law served as a senior officer in finance division of the Hong Kong branch of China Construction Bank Corporation where she was primarily responsible for the financial accounting, management and statutory reporting, planning and budgetary control, system development, taxation and risk management.
+From March 1994 to December 1995, Ms. Law served in two private companies as an accountant and a management accountant where she was responsible for performing analytical review, rendering assistance to the enforcement of internal control, formulating financial reports and budgets.
 Ms. Law worked at Deloitte Touche Tohmatsu, an international accounting firm, from August 1991 to February 1994 with last position as a semi-senior auditor, during which she was primarily responsible for auditing.
 Ms. Law did not hold any other directorship in listed public companies in the last three years.